Nikoge/Statistics-and-Machine-Learning/README.md

   The course content gives a foundamental knowledge in Bayesian Inference and Decision Theory.
 The assignments are written in paper.
   The contexts below are covered :

-    * The subjective interpretation of probabilities
+    * The subjective interpretation of probabilities.

-    * Probabilistic reasoning and likelihood theory
+    * Probabilistic reasoning and likelihood theory.

-    * Bayesian hypothesis evaluation
+    * Bayesian hypothesis evaluation.

-    * Decision theoretic elements
+    * Decision theoretic elements.

-    * Utility and loss functions
+    * Utility and loss functions.

-    * Graphical modelling as a tool for decision making
+    * Graphical modelling as a tool for decision making.

-    * Sequential analysis
+    * Sequential analysis.

 * ## Statistical Methods

   The course provides a theoretical basis of statistical concepts and methods that are required for qualified work and research in statistics.
 The course contents cover major concepts and methods from different statistical branches such as:

-  * Probability theory
+  * Probability theory.

-  * Statistical inference
+  * Statistical inference.

-  * Stochastic processes
+  * Stochastic processes.

-  * Bayesian theory
+  * Bayesian theory.

   * Regression analysis and sampling.